oat-sa/tao-core/views/js/ui/form/README.md

 TODO
 * - add_user
 + 	- move js to controller
+	- move hidden fields to ui/form/generis/user/new
-  	- add on submit (to tao/users/new)
++ 	- add on submit (to tao/users/new)
   		- 2** - show success message and redirect to ?
   		- 4** - show errors on form
   		- 5** - redirect to error page